 Gratitude is sometimes described as a reactive attitude—a term originally coined by P.F.
 Strawson (1974) to characterize certain natural responses we as humans have to the goodwill, ill will or disregard other persons evince for us.
 Resentment, for instance, is the fitting reactive attitude to a lack of goodwill, or presence of ill will, toward oneself from another person.
 For Strawson, the reactive attitudes also include vicarious attitudes—reactions to the ill will others evince toward third parties.
 The vicarious reactive analog to resentment, for instance, would be indignation.
 Reactive attitudes can be had toward oneself as well, as in the guilt a wrongdoer might feel upon committing a resentment-worthy act of ill will or disregard.
 What the reactive attitudes have in common, according to Strawson, is that they “rest on” and “reflect” expectations and demands for minimal levels of goodwill we make of others.
 In this way, the reactive attitudes are expressed in (and perhaps constitutive of) treating other agents as morally responsible.
 The reactive attitudes thus fundamentally differ from the “objective” attitudes we might take toward inanimate objects, or toward others’ behavior that does not evince any ill will.
 Such events and behaviors might make us angry or joyful; but only when they reflect a responsible agent’s goodwill or ill will as falling below or rising above a normative expectation is a reactive attitude, like resentment or gratitude, appropriate.
 To conceptualize gratitude as a Strawsonian reactive attitude, then, is to see it as the proper reaction to another person’s exceeding minimum expectations of goodwill toward oneself—a reaction which is the positive correlate of resentment (Strawson 1974: 6); the second-personal analog of praise and pride; and the participant or reactive analog of the objective attitudes of joy or appreciation.

 Conceiving of gratitude within Strawson’s framework of reactive attitudes fruitfully highlights certain distinctions and parallels that are easily overlooked.
 For example, it nicely highlights the distinction between gratitude proper (a response to the agency of another person) and appreciation or joy (the objective counterpart to the reactive attitude of gratitude), emphasizing that the former is a response to goodwill (see section 1 above).
+It also highlights the fact that gratitude can sometimes, like blame and resentment, play a complex communicative role: just as blame can both 1) recognize a person’s conduct as blameworthy and 2) call for that person to hold herself accountable, gratitude can 1) recognize a person’s conduct as benevolent and 2) call for the benefactor to recognize her benevolent act as worthy of approbation (Macnamara 2013).
 Treating gratitude within the Strawsonian framework also presents several theoretical challenges and pitfalls.
-For instance, the traditional Strawsonian picture of gratitude may be problematic insofar as it implies that gratitude is an attitude through which we hold others responsible (Bennett 1980: 42; Wallace 1994: 27).
+For instance, it may tempt us to overstate the similarities and overlook the asymmetries between gratitude and resentment, several prominent examples of which are pointed out by Justin Coates (2019).
+In this vein, some philosophers have suggested that the traditional Strawsonian picture of gratitude is problematic insofar as it implies that gratitude, like resentment, is an attitude through which we hold others responsible (Bennett 1980: 42; Wallace 1994: 27).
 Strawson (1974) suggests that gratitude is a reactive attitude, and that the reactive attitudes have an essential connection to the practice of holding others to normative expectations.
 Resentment, indignation and guilt, for instance, are proper reactions when someone has fallen short of such expectations.
 Pride, approval and gratitude, on this view, would be the proper reactions to an exceeded expectation (Martin 2014: 120).
 Gratitude, however, may not always be called for in response to an exceeded expectation, and sometimes gratitude seems called for when no expectation has been exceeded (see section 2).
 If this is true, then gratitude is fundamentally different from resentment, indignation and guilt, in that gratitude is not conceptually tied to normative expectations.
 Instead, it may be conceptually tied to another form of interpersonal engagement, like “normative hope” (Martin 2014).

 Some philosophers have conceptualized gratitude, and the benevolence to which it is a response, in terms of the relationships they enhance.
 On these accounts, a genuine act of benevolence is thought to signal a desire or intention to start or to deepen a friendship (Swinburne 1989: 65), and gratitude is the reciprocation of this intention, which enhances or advances the relationship.
 Wellman (1999b: 287), for instance, writes that a beneficiary who has accepted a genuine act of benevolence should “naturally be inclined to take a more active interest both in [the benefactor’s] well-being and in their friendship”, and Blustein (1982: 190) writes that while gratitude does not presuppose a preexisting personal relationship, “it establishes one by some form of reciprocation.”
 That reciprocation, which he calls gratitude, encourages friendship.
 Most recently, Scanlon (2008: 151) has advocated a similar “relationship-enhancement” view of gratitude.
 For Scanlon, gratitude